-Neutral paint colours are not as boring as they were back in the 70’s and 80’s when the typical neutral was a beige or pale pink.
-Today’s paint manufacturing companies have come along way to creating colour palettes in grays, browns, blues, greens and others that are referred to as neutrals.
+Neutral paint colours are not as boring as they once were back in the 70’s and 80’s when the typical neutral was a beige or pale pink.
+Today’s neutral colours come in every shade of light and dark, warm and cool to add the perfect splash of colour to your home.

 Neutral Paint Colours

 Neutrals are described as transitional colours that don’t quite fit the usual colour wheel.
 What this means is they do not have a definitive name like red, blue, green, pink, orange, yellow.

 These colours are usually the in-between shades of the dark and light colours.
 For example gray has the deep darkest tone right down to the very lightest, so the ones that are in between are usually referred to as the neutrals.

 Neutral paint colours are inviting and fresh and help create the perfect backdrop to accentuate with bold darker colours.
 Most neutrals colours used to be called beige, cream, ivory, while now there are many shades of white, browns, blues, greens, and every perfect shade of neutral gray.

 A popular choice over the past few years for painting in a neutral is referred to as greige which is basically a mix of browns and grays undertones.
 These greiges blend perfectly with any home decor and are very popular paint colours to use when selling a home.
 They are the neutrals that are soothing, calming and pleasing to new home buyers looking for the perfect place to move into without having to spend extra money to update the look.

 Neutral paint colours bring balance and subtle soothing energy to any home decor.
 It is important when choosing a paint colour that you ensure it is the perfect one for your space.
 Paint samples of colours you are considering on the walls to ensure they are the right hue and tone you are looking for as lighting affects how the end paint colour looks.